harishmuh/Deep-Learning-Specialization---Andrew-Ng/README.md

 # Deep Learning Specialization by Andrew Ng - 2026
 This repository contains curated resources and programming assignments from the Deep Learning Specialization course by DeepLearning.AI (2026) - Prof. Andrew Ng

+If you find this repository helpful, please give a star.
+Thank you ^_^